 The sternoclavicular joint, also referred to as the SC joint, is the area of the shoulder where the collarbone (clavicle) connects to the breastbone (sternum).
 These two bones are connected and held tightly together by ligaments, muscles, cartilage and tissue.
 While an SC joint dislocation is relatively uncommon compared to other dislocations, they are the most common injuries associated with the clavicle.
-Dr. Peter Millett specializes in treating sternoclavicular joint dislocations and returning patients to an active lifestyle in the greater Vail, Aspen and Denver, Colorado area.
+Dr. Peter Millett specializes in treating sternoclavicular joint dislocations and returning patients to an active lifestyle.

 A sternoclavicular joint dislocation occurs when severe trauma or force is struck to the outside or front of the shoulder.
 Sporting activities, such as football, or traumatic events, such as a car accident, are common causes of this injury.
 These particular injuries cause a great deal of pain, and in many cases will visibly be seen because the bone will appear distorted or disfigured under the skin.

 An SC joint dislocation and subluxation often mirror one another, however, in the case of a dislocation, the joint becomes completely separated, meaning the articular surfaces such as the cartilage, tendons and nearby muscles no longer remain intact.
 During a subluxation, these structures will remain all or partially intact.

 There are two types of sternoclavicular joint dislocations, an anterior dislocation and a posterior dislocation.

 - An anterior dislocation means the clavicle is pushed forward, in front of the sternum.
 This is the more common form of a sternoclavicular joint dislocation.